sydrelx/UnrealCameraAlignment/README.md

-To run, only thing that needs to be changed, in the userSetup.py file, is the filepath of the location of where the script is located.
+To run:

+Download files and place them in a folder that Maya has access to.

+In the `userSetup.py` file, the user will have to change line 14 to where the scripts are located.

+____

+**Brief**

 Unreal Cameras that are tracked using RedSpy infrared technology are not typically exported out of unreal with settings that allow it to be easily transferred between